EvanDaley/unity-webgpu-template/README.md

 1. Git push
 2. After you build and push up the repo, use the gitub UI to turn on "Pages".
+3. You should see the progress of your deployment in github's UI.
+As an example: https://github.com/EvanDaley/unity-webgpu-template/actions/runs/10894713366
-3. Then find your game at: https://{your-github-username}.github.io/{your-repo-name}
+4. Once that is done, find your game at: https://{your-github-username}.github.io/{your-repo-name}

 ## Live Demo